MOEAFramework/MOEAFramework/docs/addingProblems.md

    C, C++, Fortran, or another language.
 We do provide a tool that generates problem templates to make it easier to configure, compile, and use native functions.

-3. [Calling an External Program](writingExternalProblem.md): This approach involves calling an external program using standard I/O or sockets for communication.
+3. [Calling Executable with Standard I/O or Sockets](writingExternalProblem.md): This approach involves calling an external program using standard I/O or sockets for communication.
 This has significantly more overhead, but can be used with practically any programming language.

 ## Performance